 Priority is awarded according to housing need.
 The ICHR looks at the needs of your household and sees how your current accommodation meets those needs.
-A points system is used to measure the housing need.
-Points are awarded to tenants for the following types of need:-
+A priority pass system is used to measure housing need.
+Passes are awarded to tenants for the following types of need: -